Code-name: Layla

 I'm not super familiar with Martin Scorsese's work, only that it was held in high regard and featured a lot of gang-related topics.
 A lot of R-rated stuff including bloodshed and high body counts (Tarantino probably corners that market, particularly the bloodshed), but most of all, the cursing.
 "Wolf of Wall Street" recently set a record for most f-bombs per minute in film.

+"Goodfellas" and "Taxi Driver" are probably the two go-to Scorsese films recommended to uninitiated newbies.
+I'd seen both.
 While "Taxi Driver" is more of a trippy (in good and bad ways) introspective drama, "Goodfellas" was a lot of good fun because you were one of the bad guys.
 These Italian gangsters from Brooklyn who were the rock stars in charge of the neighborhood.

 Once we get through that shocking opening sequence (voted on a Reelz Channel Top 10 list as one of the best movie openings ever), we're introduced to "the life" as Henry Hill was.
 At age 11, he worked at the mob-ran cab company, which quickly became a full-time job.
 When his father got a letter about him skipping school, he got beat.